pspete/IdentityCommand/README.md

 #### GetWebSession Method

-The GetWebSession method can be used in a similar way to GetBearerToken, but the websession object for the authenticated session is returned instead of a Bearer token.
+The GetWebSession method can be used in a similar way to GetToken, except this method returns the websession object for the authenticated session instead of a Bearer token.

 ```powershell
 PS C:\> $Session = New-IDSession -tenant_url https://some.tenant.cyberark.cloud -Credential $Credential